Over 20% of the world population is on Facebook. That’s a huge percentage.

 Even a local business in Brooklyn like Tattly is using their Facebook page cover to show what they do: they draw tattoos.

 A Maryland law firm like the Law Offices of Nicholas A. Parr may use its Facebook cover photo to highlight all the services it offers.
+So along with your Facebook profile picture, the cover photo of your profile is very important.

 12. Become a content machine